RocketCommunicationsInc/astro-uxds/_content/components/checkbox.md

 ::: compliance

-- X.X.X Checkboxes shall be used for setting values only, not to initiate actions.
+- 5.2.1 Checkboxes shall be used for setting values only, not to initiate actions.

 :::